Marie of Prussia: Life

-Born and raised in Berlin, she was the daughter of Prince Wilhelm of Prussia, a younger brother of King Friedrich Wilhelm III of Prussia, and his wife, Landgravine Marie Anna of Hesse-Homburg.
+Born and raised in Berlin, Marie was the daughter of Prince Wilhelm of Prussia and Landgravine Marie Anna of Hesse-Homburg.
+Her uncle was King Friedrich Wilhelm III of Prussia.
 The family spent half of the year at Fischbach (today Karpniki) Castle in Silesia, where they loved to hike in the Giant Mountains.

 In her youth, Marie was seriously considered as a wife for Ernest II, Duke of Saxe-Coburg and Gotha, until her engagement to Maximilian was announced.

 Queen

 On 12 October 1842, she married the Crown Prince, and later King of Bavaria, Maximilian II.

 Marie was loved equally by both the Catholic and Protestant populations.
 (At that time, Bavaria was mostly Catholic, whilst Prussia was mostly Evangelical.)
 A specific emphasis of her "great social engagement" was a reactivation of the Bavarian Women's Association, which took place on 18 December 1869 with the aid of her son, Ludwig II.
 Its aim was "Pflege und Unterstützung der im Felde verwundeten und erkrankten Krieger" (Care and support of soldiers wounded and injured in the field).
 The Bavarian Red Cross was officially founded as a result of the Bavarian Women's Association.
 The Red Cross eventually took over for the Queen.